Rafiasumbul/AICTE--project/README.md

     ├── steganography_tool.py  # Python script containing the code

     ├── logo.jpg               # Logo image used in the app (optional, can be replaced)

+    ├── Secret_image.png       # Output encrypted image from the app

     ├── README.md              # This README file

+    ├── AICTE PROJECT PPT.pptx  # PRESENTATION OF THE PROJECT

 ## Acknowledgements